charanRavishankaran/Datascience_Referral_Advice_LBP/README.md

 # Datascience_Referral_Advice_LBP
 This predictive analysis application provides a study of the database provided by the Groningen Spine Center (GSC) containing patient reported answers to questionnaires and the advised treatment and gives insights on methods that might be used to predict the treatment provided from the questionnaires answered.
 Our application also detects the relevant questionnaires using feature selection algorithm by which the number of questionnaires can be reduced without affecting the efficiency of the treatment prediction.

+The application is implemented using Decision tree, Random forest and eXtreme gradient boosting trees.
+For feature selection Boruta algorithm and Lasso regression was used.